senecajs/senecajs.org/src/pages/get-started/index.md

 With Seneca, you build up your system by defining a set of patterns that correspond to messages.
 You organize these patterns into plugins to make logging and debugging easier.
 You then combine one or more plugins into microservices.
 You'll create a `math` microservice in the next section.

-Plugins often need to do some initialization work — such as connecting to a database.
+Plugins often need to do some initialization work, such as connecting to a database.
 You don't do this work in the body of the plugin definition function.
 The definition function is synchronous by design, because all it does is _define_ the plugin.
-In fact, you should not call `seneca.act` at all in the plugin definition, just `seneca.add`.
+In fact, you should not call `seneca.act` at all in the plugin definition - call `seneca.add` only.

-To initailize a plugin, you add a special action pattern: `init:`<plugin-name>.
-This action pattern is called in sequence for each plugin serially.
+To initialize a plugin, you add a special action pattern: `init:`<plugin-name>.
+This action pattern is called in sequence for each plugin.
 The init function _must_ call its `respond` callback without errors.
-If plugin initialization fails, then Seneca will exit the Node.js process.
-You want your microservices to fail-fast (and scream loudly) when there's a problem.
+If plugin initialization fails, then Seneca exits the Node.js process.
+You want your microservices to fail fast (and scream loudly) when there's a problem.
 All plugins must complete initialization before any actions are executed.

 To demonstrate initialization, let's add simplistic custom logging to the _math_ plugin.
-When the plugin starts, it opens a log file, and writes a log of all operations to the file.
+When the plugin starts, it opens a log file and writes a log of all operations to the file.
 The file needs to open successfully and be writable.
-If this fails, the microservice should fail.
+If this fails, the microservice should fail:

 ``` js
 var fs = require('fs')